petrosagg/materialize/reclock-blogpost.md

 current maximum offset present in the source.
 We now have an association of a real time timestamp and an upper bound on the offsets that exist in the source which we will proceed and write down durably.
 Materialize already has an abstraction for recording values that change over time, the differential collection!

+> #### Quick note on dfferential collections
+>
+> A differential collection is the way Materialize represents any relational object like tables,
+> sources, views, etc. These collections are able to capture not just the contents of the collection
+> at a single time, but the full evolution of a collection as it changes.
+It achieves this by
+> recording changes that happen at a particular time.
+Each change looks like a triplet of `(data,
+> time, diff)` where `data` can be thought of as a row in a table, `time` is the timestamp at which
+> this change happened, and `diff` is a positive or negative integer that indicates how many copies
+> of this row were inserted or deleted at this particular time.
+>
+> If we want to discover the contents of a table at a particular time `t` all we need to do is
+> collect all the changes that happened at times less than or equal to t.

+With the definition of a differential collection in our mind, let's walk through an example.
-Let's walk through an example.
-Suppose we check for offsets at 1pm, 2pm and 3pm and the kafka offsets are 100, 150, and 300 respectively.
-Using these observations we can generate a differential collection that looks like this:
+Suppose we check for offsets at 1pm, 2pm and 3pm and the kafka offsets are 100, 150, and 300
+respectively.
+Using these observations we can generate a differential collection that looks like
+this:

 ```